 Dr Martin Luther King

 When we hear the word power we often think of dominant power or power over.
-A power forced on us, with no freedom to choose.
+A power forced on us, with little freedom to choose.
 It can and does have devastating effects on our lives.
 I’m not saying all dominant power is bad.
 I used to stick my pinky in sharpeners as a child; thankfully my mum would use her dominant power to put them in a drawer out of my reach.
-But dominant power is not power we are interested in building.
+But dominant power is not something we’re interested in building.

-Act Build Change builds power with; relational power.
-It is the power of the civil rights movement, the women’s movement, workers movement; all grass-roots movements.
+Act Build Change builds power with – relational power.
+It is the power of the civil rights movement, the women’s movement, workers movement: all grass-roots movements.
 We also build power within.
 The inner belief that comes from personal reflection and taking part in solidarity work.
-Power within is the belief in yourself to make change in your life and your world.
+Power within is the belief that you can make change in your life and your world.
 These two powers, we will develop together.

 You are powerful